 - Can other devices using the same mobile carrier receive your messages?

 If you can rule out all of the above issues, Twilio's Support team can help investigate what went wrong with delivering your message.
-Please collect 3 or more Message SIDs in your SMS logs from the last 24 hours that show these same issues, and Open a support request.
+Please collect 3 or more Message SIDs in your Messaging logs from the last 24 hours that show these same issues, and open a support request.

 A note about error handling when using Messaging Services